Hello, my name is Denis Swords. I’ve been the owner, innkeeper, concierge, cook, painter, decorator and handyman at

 I was drawn to the Lakes Region of New Hampshire after several vacations to visit my brother and his wife, a resident of New Hampshire for more than 20 years.
 Seeking a change in life (imagine, being tired of practicing law), I purchased and moved to Follansbee Inn to assume the role of innkeeper, cook, etc. I was drawn to Follansbee because it is a beautiful, iconic building and because of its location on Kezar Lake, which I knew would serve guests very well in every season.

 Moving from a warm, flat region where a thin crust of ice on a bird bath is cause for excitement, to a cold region where lakes are covered for months with ice more than 20” thick; from an area whose highest peak is a mound of dirt – Monkey Hill – that tops out at less than 30’ above sea level, to one surrounded by 3,000’ mountains has been an adjustment.
 Changing from law to innkeeping was even more of an adjustment, but one I’ve done with zeal and gratitude.
 Innkeeping is the career for which I was born.

 Guest relations, learning to cook memorable breakfasts, and making Follansbee Inn an exceptionally beautiful Inn are my focus.
 In Louisiana, we are passionate about our hospitality, and we live to eat!
 I hope to impart this passion to the guests of Follansbee Inn.
-I would be remiss if I did not mention the Follansbee staff, my wonderful housekeepers, my dear Nancy, helpers and the Follansbee Inn canine hostesses Angel and Grace, all of whom play a vital role in the Follansbee Inn experience.
+I would be remiss if I did not mention the Follansbee staff, my wonderful housekeepers, kitchen helpers and the Follansbee Inn canine hostesses Angel and Grace, all of whom play a vital role in the Follansbee Inn experience.

-I thank all my guests who have made this life a reality for me and have made Follansbee a renowned New England destination through complimentary reviews, word-of-mouth recommendations, and their own gracious role within the “Follansbee family.”
+I thank all my guests who have enriched my life and have made this life a reality for me.
+Thank you to so many of you for making Follansbee a renowned New England destination through your generous complimentary reviews and word-of-mouth recommendations, and your own gracious role within the “Follansbee family.”